devnull-cz/c-prog-lang/modules/linkage.md

-# Internal vs external linkage
+# Internal vs external linkage for objects

 Static objects with the keyword `static` are of internal *linkage*, meaning they are not visible from other compilation units.
 Static objects without the